PixelClear/PixelClear.github.io/_posts/2019-01-26-Rvalue-Reference-Move-Semantics.markdown

 **Introduction**
 =====================================================================================================================================
+An lvalue is an expression that refers to a memory location and allows us to take the address of that memory location via the & operator.
+An rvalue is an expression that is not an lvalue.
-Before actually looking into "what is rvalue and rvalue references" are we should look into what problem they are trying to solve.
+Before actually looking into "what is rvalue references" are we should look into what problem they are trying to solve.

 **Implementing Move Semantics**
 =====================================================================================================================================